Decisions, decisions...but which to make first?

 December seems to have manifested into one of the busiest time of the year for so many people; visiting family, shopping in the big Asda like there is an incoming apocalypse, eating and drinking far more than you can really justify and planning for all the far-fetched resolutions that the impending new month will initiate.

 In July do you rush around stuffing your face with meat wrapped in meat because you are preparing to go to the gym everyday in August?
 Do you eat out three times a week and meet a different friend everyday for a drink because it’s nearly the 25th?
-I know there is a reason behind Christmas but it appear many people don’t always remember that anymore, and I hold my hands up to say that I’m one of them.
+I know there is a reason behind Christmas but it appears many people don’t always remember that anymore, and I hold my hands up to say that I’m one of them.

 I went to London last week for a medical course and decided to kill a million birds with one stone and saw 6 friends in 5 days, ate out 10 times (2 breakfasts, 4 lunches and 4 evening meals) drank alcohol everyday and did no exercise.
 I got to my friends in Essex on the Wednesday night and pretty much begged her for a vegetarian meal and some time together at her flat as I was so exhausted!

 Of course I was in complete control of all the decisions I had made but I wanted to maximise my time with my friends; each meal was with a different person (or myself) and I had a wonderful time.
 It was only coming home and seeing my bank balance that I had to take a deep breath and remember that putting my friends first had been really important that week and does not happen that often, so it was a temporary thanks to Barclaycard!

 Lately I have been struggling with how to fit everything in.
 Both work and my home life seem to have so much going on but I end up doing little of what I’m hoping to achieve.
 I love this website and am so proud of it but Rheum For Improvement has reluctantly gone on the back burner slightly as I have an exam coming up that will influence a potential and hugely important job.